zoedsy/awesome-science-agents/README.md

 # Awesome-Science-Agents

+This repository compiles a list of papers/tools related to agents in AI for Science field.
+We’re continually improving and expanding this collection.
+If you find relevant papers or tools that should be included, please feel free to open an issue or email me at shiyid@cs.cmu.edu

 ## Science General

 [August 2024] "The AI Scientist: Towards Fully Automated Open-Ended Scientific Discovery."
 Chris Lu et al. arXiv 2024. [paper](https://arxiv.org/abs/2408.06292) | [code](https://github.com/SakanaAI/AI-Scientist)